jedrichards/rsyncwrapper/README.md

 #### `host`

-*[string]* A remote host if the copy operation needs to happen across ssh instead of the local filesystem.
+*[string]* A string specifying a remote host for if the copy operation needs to happen across ssh instead of the local filesystem.
 For example, `user@domain.com` or `user@1.2.3.4` etc. Usage of this option requires passwordless-ssh via public/private keys to be working to your host.

 #### `recursive`

-*[boolean]* Boolean value specifying whether to recursively copy directories.
+*[boolean]* Boolean value specifying whether to copy directories and recurse through their contents.
 Without this option set to `true` rsync will only copy files.

 #### `delete`